-- 8. BY NOVEMBER 8: The appropriate faculty, normally those with rank at or above the rank sought by the applicant, should send nine (9) copies of their letter assessing the dossier directly to the office of the Dean. - 9.
-BY NOVEMBER 15: The head of the curriculum area should forward nine (9) copies of his/her letter, the applicant's dossier and supporting documentation to the Dean's office. - 10.
-BY DECEMBER 1: The applicant should supply an electronic copy of only the dossier in PDF format directly to the Office of the Senior Vice President for Academic Affairs. - 11.
-BY DECEMBER 15: - a.
-The Dean will attach his/her letter and forward the applicant's file, including the dossier, faculty letters, outside letters and supporting documentation to the Office of the Senior Vice President for Academic Affairs. - b.
-The Office of the Senior Vice President for Academic Affairs will have a copy of the Rank and Tenure file available for each member of the Committee.
-This file will then be closed, except for information not reasonably obtainable at that time.
+- a.
+The Dean sends a signed electronic copy of his/her evaluation (along with the evaluations of the external reviewers) to the Assistant to the Provost.
+The Dean delivers the hard copy of the applicant's dossier and supporting documentation to the Assistant to the Provost. - b.
+The Office of the Provost will have the materials available for the Rank and Tenure Committee members (including hard copies of the dossier only, upon request of the Committee).
+The applicant's file will then be closed, except for information not reasonably obtainable at that time.
 The Committee will not consider incomplete applications. - 12.
 BY FEBRUARY 15: A Committee recommendation for or against promotion or tenure will be forwarded to the applicant.
-Applicants may discuss reasons for the negative recommendation with the Academic Vice President. - 13.
-BY MARCH 1: Appeals must be filed by the applicant in the Office of the Academic Vice President with rationale clearly stated.
-Additional information or clarification shall be submitted at this time.
-The Applicant will supply the Dean and appropriate faculty with this material for comment.
-The Dean and the appropriate faculty will provide these comments to the Office of the Academic Vice President by March 10. - 14.
+The applicant may discuss reasons for a negative recommendation with the Provost. - 13.
+BY MARCH 1: Appeals must be filed by the applicant with the Office of the Provost.
+An applicant whose promotion or tenure is not recommended by the Rank and Tenure Committee may appeal that recommendation to the Committee only if he/she has additional significant information that had not been submitted with the original application file.
+The applicant will supply the Dean and appropriate faculty with this material for comment.
+The Dean and the appropriate faculty (as defined in item 8 above) will provide their comments to the Office of the Provost by March 10. - 14.
 BY APRIL 1: The Committee recommendation for or against the appeal will be forwarded to the applicant.
 The Committee recommendations for all applicants will be presented to the President.
-The Academic Vice President will make his/her recommendation to the President and provide the Committee with a copy. - 15.
-BY APRIL 15: The applicant will be notified of the final decision. - 16.
+The Provost will make his/her recommendation to the President and provide the Committee with a copy. - 15.
+BY APRIL 15: Applicants will be notified of the President's final decision. - 16.
 An applicant may request written reasons for denial of promotion or tenure from the Administration in accord with the Faculty Handbook.
-That request should be presented to the Academic Vice President.
+That request should be presented to the Provost.